All Episodes

 So, then there was some reason that, you know, particularly since Travis, did you really have that altercation with him?

-Well, we'd nearly come to blows.
+Well, we nearly come to blows.

-So then if you're a cop, if you're a lieutenant or the sheriff or whoever, and you're getting told this story, you're going to figure this Allen Dallas character might have done in Travis.
+So then if you're a cop, if you're a lieutenant or the sheriff or whoever, and you're getting told this story, you're going to figure this Alan Dallas character might have done in Travis.

 Yeah, I'm sure he did.

-Well then, that's exactly the way they showed it.
+Well, then, that's exactly the way they showed it.

-Alright, there was a town meeting, Mike, wasn't there?
+There was a town meeting, Mike, wasn't there?

-I imagine there were several.
+Imagine there were several.

 No, that was, again, that's the condensation of a much bigger story.

-Yeah, by the fourth day of the search, by the second day of the search, those accusations
+Yeah, by the fourth day of the search, by the second day of the search, those accusations were beginning to arise.

-were beginning to arise and by the end of the fourth day of the search, it was full
+And by the end of the fourth day of the search, they were all.

 Back now to Mike Rogers and Travis Walton.